photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

-In case the logs show "disk full", "quota exceeded", or "no space left" errors, either the disk containing the *storage* folder is full (get a new one or use a different disk) or a disk usage limit is configured, for example in the Docker, Kubernetes, or Virtual Machine configuration (remove or increase it).
+In case the logs show "disk full", "quota exceeded", or "no space left" errors, either the disk containing the *storage* folder is full (get a new one or use a different disk) or a disk usage limit is configured, for example in the Docker, Kubernetes, or Virtual Machine configuration (remove or increase it):

-On Linux and other Unix-like operating systems, the [available disk space](https://opensource.com/article/18/7/how-check-free-disk-space-linux) can be viewed by running `df -h` in a terminal.
+- On Linux and other Unix-like operating systems, the [available disk space](https://opensource.com/article/18/7/how-check-free-disk-space-linux) can be viewed by running `df -h` in a terminal

-If you use *Docker Desktop* on operating systems other than Linux and/or a virtual machine, they have their own settings to adjust the size of virtual disks and memory.
-For details, refer to the corresponding documentation.
+- If you are using *Kubernetes*, *Docker Desktop*, *Hyper-V*, or a Virtual Machine, they have their own settings to adjust the size of [storage](../docker-compose.md#volumes), [RAM](../index.md#system-requirements), and [swap](#adding-swap)
+- For details, refer to the corresponding documentation

 *Start a full rescan if necessary, for example, if it looks like [thumbnails](index.md#broken-thumbnails) or [pictures are missing](index.md#missing-pictures).*